tudor-malene/Easygrid/README.md

 Version History
 ------------------------

+### 1.6.0
+    Improvements:
+       - inline editing was improved, so that it is able to display messages on each invalid field

+    Bugs:
+       - various bugs related to inline editing & list datasource

 ### 1.5.2
     Bugs:
        - the sortClosure for the 'list' datasource will receive 3 arguments ( first one will be the sort order )